spatialos/gdk-for-unity/docs/modules/mobile/local-deploy.md

 1. In your Unity Editor, navigate to **SpatialOS** > **Build for local**.
 Select your mobile worker, and wait for the build to complete.
 1. Navigate to your server-worker Scene and start it via the Editor.
 1. Select **SpatialOS** > **Mobile Launcher** to open the Mobile Launcher window.
+1. Select your device or emulator from the relevant dropdown.
+   * If your device or emulator does not show up, you can select the button to the right of the dropdown to refresh the list.
-1. Select **Launch Android app** to start your Android client.
+1. Select **Launch app on Android Emulator** or **Launch app on Android Device**.
-1. Play the game on your device or emulator.
+1. Play the game on your emulator or device.

 > As soon as you have built your Android app once, you are able to launch your app for either local or cloud deployments.